-To guide the application developer during the selection of applicable patterns for his concrete use case and cloud environments, in (Fehling et al., 2011a) we introduced the Cloud Pattern Framework.
+To guide the application developer during the selection of applicable patterns for his concrete use case and Cloud environments, in [6] we introduced the Cloud Pattern Framework.
 In addition to the catalogue of patterns, a central component of the framework is a Decision and Solution Capturing component, enabled by a Decision Recommendation Table which captures the relations between the different patterns.
 We differentiate relations identifying the patterns to be (i) strongly related, (ii) mutually exclusive, and (ii) unrelated.
-Using this table (an excerpt of which is depicted in Figure 6), an application developer patterns iteratively selects and receives recommendations for other patterns that may be applicable as well.
+Using this table (an excerpt of which is depicted in Table 1), an application developer iteratively selects patterns and receives recommendations for other patterns that may be applicable as well.
 Possible conflicts in the pattern selection can be identified through the evaluation of exclusion relations.

-For example, an application developer may start by selecting patterns that describe the cloud environment at hand for which the application is being developed.
-He selects the hybrid cloud pattern in the decision recommendation table, because the application uses different clouds for different application components.
-Based on this selection, the cloud component gateway (Fehling et al., 2011c) pattern is recommended to the developer.
-This pattern describes how application components may be made accessible in different cloud environments in case of communication restrictions and has therefore a strong relation to the hybrid cloud pattern.
+For example, an application developer may start by selecting patterns that describe the Cloud environment at hand for which the application is being developed.
+He selects the hybrid Cloud pattern in the decision recommendation table, because the application uses different Clouds for different application components.
+Based on this selection, the Cloud Component Gateway pattern is recommended to the developer.
+This pattern describes how application components may be made accessible in different Cloud environments in case of communication restrictions and has therefore a strong relation to the hybrid Cloud pattern.
+Navigating through the table in a similar manner from more higher-level to more low-level patterns (e.g., type of data storage or communication mechanisms) provides the designer with a set of choices for aaS Solutions that implement the particular pattern.
+Other non-functional patterns, like for example the ones we discuss in [18] can also be used for this purpose.

-Navigating through the table in a similar manner from more higher-level to more low-level patterns (e.g., type of data storage or communication mechanisms) provides the designer with a set of choices for \aaS Solutions that implement the particular pattern.
 At this point the designer can simply choose which solution to use for the application design.
-The actual guidance through the recommendation table, and the recording of the various decisions that were taken is performed by the Decision & Solution Capturing module, shown in Figure 7.
-The Cloud Pattern Framework therefore provides us with a set of useful building blocks (pattern catalogue, recommendation table, decision and solution capturing) for realizing the CAPoriented application design methodology described in the previous section - as far as the decision capturing and \aaS solution selection phases of Figure 4 are concerned.
+The actual guidance through the recommendation table, and the recording of the various decisions that were taken is performed by the Decision & Solution Capturing module, shown in Fig. 5.
+The Cloud Pattern Framework therefore provides us with a set of useful building blocks (pattern catalogue, recommendation table, decision and solution capturing) for realizing the CAPoriented application design methodology described in the previous section - as far as the decision capturing and aaS solution selection phases of Fig. 3 are concerned.
 In the following we show how it can be augmented with CAP information in order to realize the Estimate CAP Properties phase.